- Santa Clara Celebrates Start of Family Justice Center Construction

 Where will courthouse visitors, jurors, and employees park?

 The plan for the proposed courthouse includes limited surface and secured parking in the basement for judicial officers.
 The plan does not include parking for the public, jurors, or most of the Superior Court’s staff.
 The Court is working with the City of San Jose to establish an agreement to provide a limited number of spaces at a discounted rate for employee parking.
-Also, as part of its environmental assessment of the proposed site, the AOC has conducted studies that indicate there is ample public parking in the area to accommodate the needs of the proposed courthouse facility.
+Also, as part of its environmental assessment of the proposed site, the Judicial Council staff have conducted studies that indicate there is ample public parking in the area to accommodate the needs of the proposed courthouse facility.
 It is also important to note that most of the Superior Court’s existing family justice facilities are within walking distance of the proposed site, so parking lots and garages currently used to accommodate visitors, jurors, and staff at those facilities would likely continue to be used.
 The proposed site is also very accessible to public transit.

 How big will the building be?